The Kipling Society: Conferences

+Derogatory language policy

+The society has developed a protocol regarding Kipling's use, in common with many of contemporary writers of his time, of terms that would now be considered derogatory in describing people in terms of their race.

 The Kipling Library

-The Society maintains a research library of over 1,300 items which can be consulted by members.
-Kipling’s works were published in a variety of different editions during his lifetime and many of these are owned by the library.
-It holds a complete set of the Sussex Edition, the most complete single collection of Kipling’s works, which he edited before his death in 1936, and the Cambridge Edition of his verse, the most comprehensive collection of his poetry, edited by Thomas Pinney and published in 2013.
+Kipling’s works were published in a variety of different editions during his lifetime and many of these are owned by the society's library, which holds over 1,300 items.
+These include a complete set of the Sussex Edition, the most complete single collection of Kipling’s works, which he edited before his death in 1936, and the Cambridge Edition of his verse, the most comprehensive collection of his poetry, edited by Thomas Pinney and published in 2013.
 The library contains biographies, collections of press cuttings, photographs and relevant memorabilia, critical studies and a growing set of translations of Kipling's works in other languages.

-Until June 2014, the Library was housed at City University, London.
+Until 2014, the Library was housed at City University, London.
 Most of the collection is now at Haileybury College, Kipling's old school, with some items being held at Sussex University.

-The Society's Website

-The Society's website is a source of information about Kipling's life and works, including a number of his short stories and articles not published elsewhere.
-In addition, it offers a range of research tools, guides and back-issues of The Kipling Journal.
-The website also includes the Readers' Guide, providing introductions and notes to accompany each story, article and poem.

-The John Slater Memorial Kipling Essay Prize

-The John Slater Memorial Kipling Essay Prize is awarded annually for the winning essay by a Sixth Form student, on selected works by Rudyard Kipling.
-The prize is £750 (£250 for the student and £500 for the school or college).